AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> A man sooner or later discovers that he is the master-gardener of his soul, the director of his life. — James Allen
+> The swift wind of compromise is a lot more devastating than the sudden jolt of misfortune.  — Charles Swindoll
 <!--END_SECTION:quote-->